 Alex Foreshore Conservation Group

 The Alexandra Headland Community Association successfully applied to SCRC Community Nature Conservation Program in August 2011 to establish a foreshore conservation group to help restore our coastal environment.
 The working group began at the end of 2011 in an area of the Bluff opposite Mandin Street and have made great progress with removing the singapore daisy weed from the forest (and others we had to learn about) and in replanting and stabilizing the bank to the south of the steps leading to the beach.
 Council have been spraying the noxious pepper trees and more appropriate plantings have since been achieved, particularly on an area of burnt out bluff face.
-Almost 1000 plants, ground covers and trees have been planted in 2012 but the extended dry period over Christmas caused some loss.
+Almost 1000 plants, ground covers and trees have been planted since 2012 in the area informally known as “Pandanus Cove” due to the large trees at the top of the steps and a beautiful specimen down on the beachfront in the cove.
+More than 50 new pandanus have been planted to try and add particular character to this area.

-The group meets on the FIRST WEDNESDAY of each month under the direction of Rhonda Martin of SCRC Community Conservation program and is co-ordinated by Mario Barbagallo of the AHCA.
-We heartily welcome more volunteers to assist and no matter what your skill level, always something to do – its not too hard work, and a cup of tea and bikkies after is part of the comraderie.
-Contact Group Co-ordinator Mario on 0417 709 006
+The group meets on the FIRST WEDNESDAY of each month under the direction of Ashley of the SCRC Community Conservation program and is co-ordinated by Mario Barbagallo of the AHCA.
+We heartily welcome more volunteers to assist and no matter what your skill level, there is always something to do – its not too hard work, and a cup of tea and bikkies after is part of the comraderie.
+Contact Group Co-ordinator Mario on 0417 709 006 or email email@example.com

 Alex Forest Preservation Group